esoadamo/thesis/profiles.md

 - family chat on Viber, friends chat on Instagram
 - browses internet using Edge on laptop, Chrome on Android
 - have bough Microsoft Office 2010 and refuse to upgrade to monthly subscription, because it still just works
+- smart TV with kids lock (privacy intrusive OS etc.)
+- one WiFi router from ISP with single SSID

 ### Individual tech-skilled user